 As a non-profit organisation, O4U's mission is to help high-achieving LGBTQ2+ undergraduates reach their full potential.
 This is done through site-based conference experiences and ongoing personal and professional development opportunities.
 In April 2022, TowerBrook attended O4U's business conference and offered three investment internship opportunities in the New York office through its summer programme.
 Allies and members from the Bridges (LGBTQ+) affinity group in TowerBrook's London and New York offices plan to attend the conference again in 2023, with a view to establishing an ongoing relationship with O4U to offer further internship opportunities.

+TOWERBROOK

+Foundation

 The Opportunity Network (OppNet)

 OppNet serves students from historically underrepresented communities in the U.S., enabling them to plot their journeys through college and realise their career goals.
 TowerBrook began partnering with the Opportunity Ignited internship programme in 2021, providing investment management internships for OppNet students during the summer.
 In February and November 2022, members of the TowerBrook investment and FINOPs teams also volunteered in virtual resume workshops for 11th and 12th grade Fellows at OppNet.
+SEO London SEO/LONDON SPONSORS FOR EDUCATIONAL OPPORTUNITY Sponsors for Educational Opportunity (SEO) London, is a U.K.-based charity that provides high-quality education, mentorship and training opportunities to students from underserved and underrepresented backgrounds.
+The SEO programme focuses on pre-professional career development and long-term success with access to an alumni network offering students an array of career opportunities.
+TowerBrook contributes to the SEO London Alternatives Investment Programme supporting students that are seeking a career in Financial Services.
 Bookmark Reading

-Bookmark Change a child's story

 Bookmark Reading gives children the reading skills and confidence they need for a fair chance in life, through a flexible volunteer-led programme and the delivery of essential reading resources.
 In 2022, as well as a donation (see page 25), this year volunteers from TowerBrook's London office spent several days contributing to the Bookmark Box campaign, supporting Ukrainian refugee families with young children.

-Black Girl Ventures (BGV)
+The Impetus Connect Fund